Table of Contents

 - Check the “Apply Per Quantity” box to apply the price reduction to each unit purchased.

-Step 2: Add criteria to charge different prices for different customers in WooCommerce
+Step 2: Add criteria to set different prices for different customers in WooCommerce

 - Navigate to the “Discount Rules for checkout” section to add conditions for the pricing rule to apply.